sachinfer/SmartOps/smartops-ai-chatbot/README.md

-# 🤖 Misi AI Chatbot for SmartOps
+# 🤖 Misi AI Chatbot for SmartOps by Misi 24x7

 **Your Intelligent Kubernetes Operations Assistant**

-A custom AI-powered chatbot specifically designed for SmartOps Kubernetes operations platform.
+A custom AI-powered chatbot specifically designed for SmartOps by Misi 24x7 Kubernetes operations platform.
 Misi provides intelligent responses to user queries and guides users to relevant SmartOps pages and features.

 ## ✨ **Features**

-- **🤖 Intelligent Q&A**: Answers questions about SmartOps features and functionality
+- **🤖 Intelligent Q&A**: Answers questions about SmartOps by Misi 24x7 features and functionality
 - **🧭 Navigation Guidance**: Automatically suggests which pages to visit for specific tasks
 - **💬 Context Awareness**: Maintains conversation context and provides relevant suggestions
 - **💡 Smart Suggestions**: Offers follow-up questions based on user queries